The Refractor OTA and the Focuser

 A Fair Alt-Azimuth Mount

-The StarSense Explorer DX mount is nothing more than a repainted Omni XLT AZ mount with a bracket for the StarSense Explorer device.
+The StarSense Explorer DX mount is nothing more than a repainted Omni XLT AZ or “AZ3” mount with a bracket for the StarSense Explorer device.
 This mount is a little on the small side for either optical tube, but it works just fine.
 It’s a simple, aluminum-legged alt-azimuth mount with slow-motion controls on both axes.
 The accessory tray is a nice, sturdy affair and an actual tray rather than the silly eyepiece rack supplied with many scopes.
-There are no slow-motion controls; you just push the whole mount/tube around the sky.
+A pair of flexible slow-motion cables are included for making fine adjustments, though the backlash from them can be annoying when using high magnifications, and it’s not as intuitive as a simple Dobsonian mount, for instance.

 The StarSense Explorer Technology & App